Baja Hotbox

 Carry collapsible red cones and a red flag.
 We use a water ski red flag, and it has saved us big time in hazardous situations – including on US roads.
 Keep it where you can reach it in case your vehicle suddenly becomes disabled; set your hazard lights and get away from the vehicle.
 These days there seems to be more vehicles and people stalled by the side of the road being hit by traffic coming behind them.

 Be extra cautious around Mulege, La Paz and around the Cape areas- southern Baja Sur.
 More accidents seem to be happening there.
-It might be due to most roads are now four-lane highways and traffic is moving faster.
+It might be due to most roads now being four-lane highways and traffic is moving faster.
 Another area where extra care is needed is through and south of San Quintin.
-There is a lot of agriculture traffic and the lanes are narrower.
+There is a lot of agriculture traffic and the lanes are narrow.
 South of El Rosario the road is in good condition but there is no shoulder.

-But above all, realize that we have been sending caravans down Baja and all over the Mexican mainland for many years and have never had a problem with anyone else on the highway.
+But above all, realize that we have been sending caravans down to Baja and all over the Mexican mainland for many years and have never had a problem with anyone else on the highway.
 We plan our trips to be in an RV park or motel before the sun goes down.
 We have trailer boat cruises every year and our fishing tournaments continue to be popular.
 Also, as mentioned, most of our Officers, Directors, Ambassadors-at-Large, and many Members regularly drive the Baja Peninsula with no problems.

 Travel Buddies Calendar

 In keeping with today’s internet reliance and the Vagabundos code to travel with a buddy, our Travel Buddies Calendar is now online – a great tool to find a buddy to caravan with.
-Members traveling to Mexico can post trips, find other members who are traveling, find Vag sponsored events, and use the interactive map.
+Members traveling to Mexico can post trips, find other members traveling, find Vagabundos sponsored events, and use the interactive map.
 Regardless of your driving experience the easy-to-use calendar will allow you to find a buddy.
 For more information and to login click on Travel Buddies

 Travel Information